PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-Here, we check if the key already exists in the dictionary with `contains_key` of `HashMap`.
+Here, we check if the key already exists using `HashMap`'s `contains_key` method.
 If it does, we return an error with `DictionaryError::AlreadyExists`.
-Otherwise, we insert the new entry into the dictionary.
+Otherwise, we insert the new entry.

 ### Refactor

 With the current `add` method, we access the internal `HashMap` twice.
-We can reduce it to once by using the `entry` method of `HashMap`.
-The `entry` method returns an `Entry` enum including `Occupied` and `Vacant`.
-If the entry is occupied, we can return an error.
-If it is vacant, we can insert the new value.
+We can reduce this to once using the `entry` method.
+The `entry` method returns an `Entry` enum with `Occupied` and `Vacant` variants.
+If occupied, we return an error.
+If vacant, we insert the new value:

 ```rust,ignore
 impl Dictionary {